 The treatment frequency will likely depend on the pest plan you select, the type of pest you’re dealing with, and where you live.
 If you have any questions at all during the treatment process, ask your exterminator to walk you through each step of the process and explain the “why” of what they’re doing.

-You can expect an appoint summary from your exterminator that explains what treatments were applied, suggestions for preventing future pest infestations, and when you can expect a follow-up treatment visit.
+You can expect an appoint summary from your exterminator that explains what treatments were applied, suggestions for preventing future pest problems, and when you can expect a follow-up treatment visit.

-The most common way to identify a pest infestation is by physically noticing pests (think: ants marching in a trail, cockroaches scurrying across your floor, mice in and around your kitchen, etc.) inside and outside your home.
+The most common way to identify an infestation is by physically noticing pests (think: ants marching in a trail, cockroaches scurrying across your floor, mice in and around your kitchen, etc.) inside and outside your home.
 If you don’t physically see any pests, look for the following signs:

 Though there are some DIY solutions you can apply to temporarily treat a pest infestation, they might not hold up against larger infestations.

 The overall cost of an exterminator will depend on where you live, the extent of the pest infestation, and the damage already done to your house.
 In general, you can expect to pay between $125–$200 for a pest control professional to remediate the issue and prevent future issues.

 The preventative methods you use to avoid an infestation will depend on the type of pest you’re dealing with.
 However, there are certain strategies you can employ to make it more difficult to prevent pests from entering and damaging your house.
 Here are a few:

 It should last for years.
 Depending on the type of infestation you’re dealing with, you may need to opt in for routine pest remediation visits.

 Most national pest control companies don’t actually do business in Alaska.
 However, there are a few candidates that can help Alaskans with their pest problems:

 |Call a Pro Pest Control||Best commercial pest control|